-Maritime Animals was a 3-day conference organised by the Kent Animal Humanities Network and supported by the Centre for Studies in the Long Eighteenth Century, the Centre for Victorian Literature and Culture, and the Centre for Colonial and Postcolonial Studies in the School of English at the University of Kent that took place at the National Maritime Museum, Greenwich from 25-27 April 2018.
-Information about the event and videos of keynote speeches are archived here.
+Maritime Animals was a 3-day conference organised by the Kent Animal Humanities network and supported by the Centre for Studies in the Long Eighteenth Century, the Centre for Victorian Literature and Culture, and the Centre for Colonial and Postcolonial Studies in the School of English at the University of Kent that took place at the national Maritime museum, Greenwich from 25-27 April 2018.
+Information about the event and videos of keynote speeches are archived below.

 Thom van Dooren and William Gervase Clarence-Smith

 Featuring films by Jessica Sarah Rinland